mikahama/uralicNLP/README.md

 ### Download models

-If you have a lot of data to process, it might be a good idea to download the morphological models to your computer locally.
+If you have a lot of data to process, it might be a good idea to download the morphological models for use on your computer locally.
 This can be done easily.
 Although, it is possible to use the transducers over Akusanat API by passing *force_local=False*.

-On command line:
+On the command line:

     python -m uralicNLP.download --languages fin eng